jacob-chia/tinychain/doc/01-architecture.md

     /// Get the balance of the account. fn get_balance(&self, account: &str) -> u64;

+    /// Get all the balances.
+    fn get_balances(&self) -> HashMap<String, u64>;

-    /// Get all the balances for debugging. fn get_balances(&self) -> HashMap<String, u64>;
+    /// Get all the nonces of the accounts. fn get_account2nonce(&self) -> HashMap<String, u64>;
 }
 ```